 Like it’s other cruciferous cousins, cabbage is a rich source of many micronutrients (vitamins and mineral) and fibre.
 It also contains glucosinolates (sulphur containing plant chemicals) many of which have been researched for their promising anti-cancer properties.

-Half a small green cabbage (I used a sugarloaf) or quarter of a large, finely shredded
+- ½ green cabbage (I used a sugarloaf) or ¼ of a large, finely shredded

-½ cup fresh raw peas (you can use frozen blanched quickly in hot water) or finely sliced snow peas
+- 75 tbsp fresh peas (½ cup) you can use frozen blanched quickly in hot water or finely sliced snow peas

-Handful fresh mint leaves picked off the stems
+- ¼ bunch/s fresh mint leaves -picked off the stems

-2 tablespoons lemon-infused olive oil (I like the Cobram Estate brand in most supermarkets)
+- 2 tbsp lemon-infused olive oil (I like the Cobram Estate brand in most supermarkets)